-- 1. Work: - Preparation and tidy of classrooms. - Assistance with the boarding/disembarking of transport. - Assistance as necessary with tasks such as accessing IT or other equipment in school. - Assistance with completion of teacher assigned work, staying on task, following classroom procedures, building of self esteem and developing independence. - Assisting in out of school trips, school tours, and other activities such as sport events. - Assistance with clothing, toileting, and general hygiene of all children. - Assisting teachers in supervision during breaks. - Engaging with parents of special education children in an informal way. - 2.
+- 1. Work: - Preparation and tidy of classrooms. - Assistance with the boarding/disembarking of transport. - Assistance as necessary with tasks such accessing IT or other equipment in school. - Assistance with completion of teacher assigned work, staying on task, following of classroom procedures, building of self esteem and developing independence. - Assisting in out of school trips, school tours, and other activities such as sport events. - Assistance with clothing, toileting, and general hygiene of all children. - Assisting teachers in supervision during breaks - Engaging with parents of special education children in an informal way - 2.
 Confidentiality: - Due discretion is expected in all matters of a confidential nature. - 3.
-Timetables: - SNAs are expected to engage in ten minutes, at the start and end of each day, doing supervision - SNAs can be requested to work 12 days outside the school calendar at the discretion of the BOM.
-(These days equate to 72 hours which can be used in a flexible manner outside of school hours on school days,c/f Circular 71/2011) - SNAs will create their timetables in consultation with class teachers, SETs and the SENCO. - SNAs break times should be agreed with class teachers as yard time and supervision can be varied with staggered lunches. - 4.
-Planning and Reporting: - SNAs will create a Personal Pupil Profile (PPP) for every child in their care in consultation with SET/Class Teacher in the first school term of each year. - PPPs should have relevant codes indicating the area of need of the child.
-(Codes will be provided by the SENCO) - PPPs should be given to the SENCO and teachers of the individual children.

-- 5. Parental Contact: - SNAs are encouraged to build positive relationships with parents. - SNAs will escort their child to the school gates at the end of the day, unless otherwise stated in IEP. - SNAs should not provide their phone number to parents or be contactable outside of school hours. - SNAs should not pass on any information regarding a child's education. - SNAs should not be in contact with parents outside of school hours. - 6.
+Timetables: - SNAs are expected to spend ten minutes at the start and end of each day doing supervision - SNAs are expected to work 12 days outside the school calendar at the discretion of the BOM. - SNAs will make their timetables in consultation with class teachers, SETs and the SENCO. - SNAs break times are - 4.
+Planning and Reporting: - SNAs are required to have a personal pupil profile (PPP) for every child in their care. - PPPs should have relevant codes indicating the area of need of the child. - PPPs should be given to the SENCO and teachers of the individual children. - 5.
+Parental Contact: - SNAs are encouraged to build positive relationships with parents - SNAs should where needed escort their child to the school gates at the end of the day. - SNAs should not provide their number to parents or be contactable outside of school hours. - SNAs should not pass on any information regarding a child's education. - SNAs should not be in contact with parents outside of school hours. - 6.
 Seating Arrangements/Classroom assistance: - A primary duty of the SNA is to build independence.
-S/he should not be sitting with any one child for the whole school day. - Class teachers, where suitable, will provide a table for the SNA in their room.
-This may not always be required or possible. - SNAs should avoid over-talking and direct the children in a manner which doesn't disrupt the class. - The focus from the SNA should be to enable the child at all times to access their relevant curriculum. - 7.
-Supervision: - SNAs provide morning and afternoon supervision as part of their general working hours. - SNAs are encouraged to supervise pupils from a safe distance. - SNAs should assist pupils in lining up after break times and wait for their teacher. - 8.
-Medication: - The procedures for administering any medication should be understood and followed where necessary. - Medication should be administered discreetly. - SNAs and School secretaries will be responsible for making sure medication is stored correctly in either the office or a safe place in the classroom. - If necessary the teacher can support or witness the administration of medication. - Clear instructions must be provided by the parents on how to administer the medication and they must also sign an indemnity form, available from school office.
+He/She should not be sitting with any one child for the whole school day. - Class teachers at their discretion can provide a table and seat for the SNA in their room. - SNAs should avoid over talking and direct the children in an manner which doesn't disrupt the class. - The focus from the SNA should be to enable the child at all times.

+- 7. Supervision: - SNAs provide morning and afternoon supervision. - SNAs are encouraged to Supervise pupils from a safe distance - SNAs should assist pupils in lining up after yards and wait for their teachers.